il-mix/pulsar-chocolatey/README.md

 ### Chocolatey package manager

-Start Windows PowerShell as administrator, then run the command
+Chocolatey is needed to generate and test the package locally.
+To install it (if not already installed), start Windows PowerShell as administrator and run the command

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))